-The Department also offers students honorary societies such as the International Social Science honorary, Pi Gamma Mu.
-Clubs for students in Behavioral Sciences and Criminal Justice are also provided.
+The Department offers students honorary societies such as the International Social Science honorary, Pi Gamma Mu.
+Clubs to promote awareness of social problems for students in Behavioral Sciences and Criminal Justice are also provided.
 The Social Science faculty encourages interaction with students both in and out of the classroom.
-In short, the Department of Social Science is a strong academic department committed to effective instruction, quality advising and expanding career opportunities for our students.
+In short, the Department of Social Science is a strong academic department committed to effective instruction, quality advising, social activism, and expanding career opportunities for our students.

 For additional information about the Department of Social Science, its programs, faculty, and organizations contact Glenville State College, 200 High Street, Glenville, West Virginia 26351.
-Phone (304) 462-4124 or send an e-mail to Frederick.Walborn@glenville.edu (fall semester) or Mike.Smith@glenville.edu (spring semester).
+Phone (304) 462-4124 or send an e-mail to Mike.Smith@glenville.edu.